Exponential Idle Guides

 Milestone 2 $$\sum_{ i=1 }^{ K }\frac{ 3 }{ 4^{ i } }$$

 The first equation is for \(\rho\), which starts off simple, but gets more complicated as more milestones are reached and perma-upgrades are purchased.
 Initially, \(\rho\) is fairly simple to calculate as r˙ is just \(1/2\), t˙ is just the t variable, and the π radical is just \(\dot{q}\)/π where q˙ is just \(q_1 * q_2\).
-However, once \(g(x)\) is added to the ρ˙ equation, the π radical becomes 0q/πg(x)dx which can be estimated by raising q to the highest power of \(g(x)\) by 1 and apon maxing out the \(g(x)\) milestone, it becomes 0qg(x)dx.
+However, once \(g(x)\) is added to the ρ˙ equation, the π radical becomes 0q/πg(x)dx which can be estimated by raising q to the highest power of \(g(x)\) by 1 and upon maxing out the \(g(x)\) milestone, it becomes 0qg(x)dx.
 The variables m and n are simple multipliers that do not change over time without purchasing them with ρ.

 The second equation is for r˙, which seems simple at first, but gets more difficult to understand once we get to the fractional integral.
 The notation in game is rarely used, but it is used to save space.
 Tapping and holding the equation will give the full equation.
 When K increases, the fractional integral approaches 1, which makes the fractional integral get closer to, yet still smaller than, the full integral.
-By subracting the two, then dividing 1 by the difference, we get a very large number.
+By subtracting the two, then dividing 1 by the difference, we get a very large number.

 FI Variable Description #